 Preparing the Burning of Jan Hus at the Stake in 1415

 In 1415, the Council of Constance (1414-1418), an ecumenical council of the Catholic Church, conducted the heresy trial of Jan Hus, a Czech priest.
 Hus had condemned the ethical abuses of the Church, such as the selling of indulgences, and he had called for the moral reform of the Church.
-His teaching would later influence Martin Luther and other Protestant reformers of the fifteenth century.
+His teaching would later influence Martin Luther and other Protestant reformers of the sixteenth century.
 The council declared Hus to be a "contumacious heretic."
 He was turned over to the Holy Roman Emperor Sigismund for punishment--by being burned to death.
 Hus's supporters in Bohemia revolted in protest to his execution.
 Popes called four crusades to put down the Hussite rebellions.

 The Council of Constance was following the traditional doctrine of the Church that popes and councils of bishops have the supreme authority over the religious life of baptized believers, which includes the power to coerce belief in the Church's doctrines, and to ask the state to act as the "secular arm" of the Church in punishing those baptized Christians who have been identified as heretics or apostates.